joahol/OSMFilterToCSV/README.md

 # OSMFilterToCSV
-This program extract's road(highway tag) data from OpenStreetMap(OSM) files and convert each road point to a x,y,z coordinate.
+This program extract's road(highway tag) data from OpenStreetMap(OSM) files and convert each geographics road coordinate to a cartesian coordinate, in the format (x,y,z).
 Each road element is then stored with it's type in a csv file.

 Dependencies: